pagopa/pdnd-github-actions/deploy-airflow-dags/README.md

 - the volume claim must already be mounted on the runner on which the action will be triggered (see [deploy-gh-runner-action](..//deploy-gh-runner/action.yml) and [deploy-gh-runner-entrypoint](../deploy-gh-runner/entrypoint.sh))
 - the action does not use Airflow APIs for deploying and updating dags but only for internal checks, stopping and restarting dags
 - the action checks the input version:
-  - `vx.x.x` format is meant for production releases
+  - `vx.x.x` format is meant for production releases:
     - in this case the `<project-repo-name>.zip` file will be overwritten
     - production dags will be named as `<project-repo-name>-<dag-name>`
-  - `vx.x.x-test`, `vx.x.x-beta`, `vx.x.x-dev` formats are meant for testing puroposes
+  - `vx.x.x-test`, `vx.x.x-beta`, `vx.x.x-dev` formats are meant for testing puroposes:
     - in this other case a new `<project-repo-name>-<version>.zip` file will be created
     - test dags will be named as `<project-repo-name>-<dag-name>-<version>`